Browse By Name

 The DOMNodeInsertedIntoDocument event is similar to the DOMNodeInserted event, but it occurs when a node is inserted into the document.

 For example, if a node is added to an element that is not a part of the document, the DOMNodeInserted event is fired but the DOMNodeInsertedIntoDocument event is not.
 If the parent element of a node is inserted into the document, the DOMNodeInsertedIntoDocument event is fired but the DOMNodeInserted event is not.
-You can try it with the second example below.
+You can try it with Example 2 below.

 To detect when a node is removed from an element or the document, use the DOMNodeRemoved and DOMNodeRemovedFromDocument events.